-Cherie Burbach specializes in writing about relationships and helping people to connect.
+Cherie Burbach specializes in relationships and helping people to connect.
 Whether it’s writing about caregiving, finding love, or friendship, all of Cherie’s fiction and nonfiction centers around relationships and faith.
 She’s passionate about helping people with their friendship questions, promoting random acts of kindness, and offering tips on how to forgive and have the best relationships possible.

 Author, Poet, Mixed Media Artist

 Cherie is the About.com Friendship Expert and has also written for NBC/Universal, Match.com, Christianity Today, Philips Lifeline, and more.
 Cherie’s poetry reflects the faith and hope that is evident in her life story.
 Her nonfiction books help people connect, meet new people, and find balance in their lives.
 Her latest writing venture?
 Fiction!
 More on that coming soon.

 Cherie also likes to express herself with mixed media art, combining Bible verses and her own poetry with special papers and acrylics.
 You can see some of her works at her Etsy shop.
 She is also a license artist.

 Relationship and Friendship Expert